-Square Pig in a Round Hole-February 27, 2021
+Square Pig in a Round Hole-May 15, 2021

 Naming a band is an act of concentrated creative expression.
 Square Pig in a Round Hole exists to reward five favorite band names each week.
 Winners are (usually) listed alphabetically.